 When students, parents, educators, and policymakers have the right information to make decisions, students excel.
 One of the most important sources of this information is education research.
 Here’s how policymakers at all levels can use resources from the Data Quality Campaign to invest in evidence-based decisionmaking to support student learning.

-Want to Strengthen Your Agency’s Capacity to Build and Use Evidence?
+Strengthening Your Agency’s Capacity to Build and Use Evidence

 Under the Every Student Succeeds Act (ESSA), policymakers have new flexibility to choose the types of evidence that best help them select resources and interventions suited to their communities’ needs.
 Here are resources to help you think about how to partner with education researchers and create a learning agenda: